stat4reg/Causal_CNN/population_description.md

 model. the number of epochs for training propensity score in this study is chosen to be 32.

-For each group en and women, and for each outcome years after treatment one to five, a similar code has been utilized to estimate the parameter of interest in that case.
+For each group men and women, and for each outcome years after treatment one to five, a similar code has been utilized to estimate the parameter of interest in that case.